 Roger “Rocky” Walton and Ron W. Walton are board-certified in the area of Personal Injury Trial Law.
 Our attorneys are ready to fight for your rights and represent you at trial when necessary.
 We are aggressive in our practice while adhering to the law and our ethical ideology.

 Since 1987, the Law Firm of Roger 'Rocky' Walton, P.C. has helped numerous clients in our community.
 If you or a loved one has suffered a broken bone or fracture as a result of negligence, we can help you receive the compensation you deserve.
-To schedule a consultation, call our law office at (817) 429-4299 or contact us online.
+To schedule a consultation, call or text our law office at (817) 429-4299 or contact us online.